653 Chenery Street

 SUPPORT BIRD & BECKETT - DONATE TODAY!

-Your tax-deductible donation to the Bird & Beckett Cultural Legacy Project helps us pay for a multitude of operating expenses necessary to present, promote and preserve local music, poetry, and more.
+Your donation to the Bird & Beckett Cultural Legacy Project helps us pay for a multitude of operating expenses necessary to present, promote and preserve local music, poetry, and more.

 Help us keep the arts alive and thriving!

-Click on "donate" in the navigation bar above, drop off a check at the bookshop, or drop one in the mail to:
+Click on "donate" in the navigation bar above.
+Better yet, make a check out to the “Bird & Beckett Cultural Legacy Project” and drop it off or mail it to:

 Bird & Beckett Cultural Legacy Project